racoon63/ansible/README.md

 * Create a new VM with VMware ESXi, vCenter and Ansible
 * Create VM from given Template on vCenter
 * Prepare VM/target host for ansible via ssh
+* Dockerfile to create docker image to exercise with ansible

 ## Planned Examples